JUV-Studios/Phoner/README.md

 A website about mobile phones of different kinds.

 **Known issues:**
-- Navigation bar may not display correctly on the EdgeHTML based Microsoft Edge.
+- Navigation bar may not display correctly on the EdgeHTML based Microsoft Edge and Internet Explorer.
 - Perfomance issues.